bibek12345/DIPC/CloudWorkshop_DIPC_100.md

     - Password: Enter your password for Oracle Storage Cloud
     - Select "Create Cloud Storage Container" to create a new container.
     ![](images/100/image100_10.png)
 7. Review the Service Details for your DBCS instance.
 If you need to make changes, click "Previous" or use the navigation train to go back.
-Otherwise, click __"CANCEL".
-Please DO NOT Create!__, the instance creation process can take some time; that is why we have already created the instances in advance.
+Otherwise, click "CANCEL" button. **Please DO NOT Create!**, the instance creation process can take some time; that is why we have already created the instances in advance.
 Proceeed to the next section.

 ## Creating an Oracle Data Integration Platform Cloud Instance